-- 11.1 Arts and Creative Development has an important role to play in supporting the sustainable community's agenda.
-This includes:- - individual projects in local venues and localities which can engage the general public and help combat social exclusion; - Projects and activities which bring together communities and crossgenerations; - Providing opportunities for creative professionals to develop their practice and contribute to footfall within the city and the community's economy; - supporting the social and economic well being in Sunderland; - Working with partners both within and outside the Council and with the community and voluntary sector. - 11.2 The Arts and Creative Development team delivers citywide, through its venues at Northern Gallery for Contemporary Art and Arts Centre Washington, through its Arts Development Function, and in its support for Creative Industries.
-Once again, a selection of the initiatives and projects delivered are outlined below:- - Northern Gallery of Contemporary Arts - 11.3 Northern Gallery for Contemporary Art (NGCA) works in a number of ways to address the agenda of supporting sustainable communities.
-Firstly, by widening access:
+11.1 Arts and Creative Development has an important role to play in supporting the sustainable community's agenda.
+This includes:-

+- individual projects in local venues and localities which can engage the general public and help combat social exclusion; - Projects and activities which bring together communities and crossgenerations; - Providing opportunities for creative professionals to develop their practice and contribute to footfall within the city and the community's economy; - supporting the social and economic well being in Sunderland; - Working with partners both within and outside the Council and with the community and voluntary sector. - 11.2 The Arts and Creative Development team delivers citywide, through its venues at Northern Gallery for Contemporary Art and Arts Centre Washington, through its Arts Development Function, and in its support for Creative Industries.
+Once again, a selection of the initiatives and projects delivered are outlined below:-

+Northern Gallery for Contemporary Arts

-- through working with schools from almost every part of the city to ensure diverse communities, socially and geographically, have access to arts provision; - through audience development: the galleries exhibitions attract between 20-50% of first-time visitors, ensuring access is constantly broadening.
-Up to one-third of visits have been from outside the city; - through programme: NGCA has worked with artists based in the city who look at regional and local identities and at the distinctiveness of social and natural environments. - 11.4 The NGCA is currently looking at taking on a more expansive role working outside of the gallery space, and will examine how to make use of unused or underused spaces in the city, in order to engage non-attenders as directly as possible.
-A good example of this working well is through the Brighton Photo Biennale which made use of both large unused spaces and prominent civic spaces such as both vacant department stores and shop fronts and billboards, in order to attract attention to the role of the arts in the city and to galvanise different communities in the city.
+- 11.3 Northern Gallery for Contemporary Art (NGCA) works in a number of ways to address the agenda of supporting sustainable communities.
+Firstly, by widening access: - through working with schools from almost every part of the city to ensure diverse communities, socially and geographically, have access to arts provision; - through audience development: the galleries exhibitions attract between 20-50% of first-time visitors, ensuring access is constantly broadening.
+Up to one-third of visits have been from outside the city; - through programme: NGCA has worked with artists based in the city who look at regional and local identities and at the distinctiveness of social and natural environments. - 11.4 The NGCA is currently looking at taking on a more expansive role working outside of the gallery space and will examine how to make use of unused or underused spaces in the city; thereby helping to support local shopping centres and contributing to Area Priorities.
+A good example of this